"Why can't I just be normal?"

-That voice in your head is presenting you with scenes of how you will lose your shit in front of other people, that the tremor of your voice or the sweat beading on your forehead will give it away – you’re weak and you shouldn’t be here.
+That voice in your head keeps presenting you with scenes of how you will completely lose your shit in front of other people.
+How the tremor of your voice or the sweat beading on your forehead will give it away – that you’re an imposter and you shouldn’t be here.
 You try deep breathing and telling yourself that it’s not a big deal, but that does not change the fact that you feel so damn anxious in almost every social situation.

 You have always been kind of shy until people got to know you or felt awkward in large groups, but it’s gotten worse and it’s harder than ever to even pretend you are calm or appear confident or just hold it together some days.

-In one way, COVID has been like a holiday of sorts from social anxiety, but you know the time is coming to re-enter the world and you don’t want to go back to how it used to be.
+In one way, COVID was like a holiday of sorts from social anxiety, but you know the time has come to re-enter the world and you don’t want to go back to how it used to be.

 Stressing about it all weeks or months in advance.
 The job interviews, the weekly staff meeting, parties, any situation really where you feel like you may be the center of attention.

 It’s almost like you subconsciously feel like each social encounter is a performance.